neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

 #### Contract execution

-Now let's implement a core logic of our contract that calls the Minimal contract instance:
+Now let's implement the core logic of our contract that calls the Minimal contract instance:

 ```rust
 use cosmwasm_std::{CosmosMsg, WasmMsg, to_json_binary, Response, DepsMut, Env, MessageInfo};